zulianal/FedSCOPE/README.md

 * **`dp_epsilon_total`**: The total privacy budget.
 * **`alpha`, `lambda_intra`, `lambda_inter**`: Weights for the loss functions.
 * **`domain_a_path` / `domain_b_path**`: Paths to your specific datasets.

-## ⚠️ Implementation Notes

-* **LLM Simulation**: In the paper, a Large Language Model (like GPT) is used to infer attributes (Director, Genre, etc.) which are then embedded.
-In this implementation, to make it runnable locally without API costs, we use `sentence-transformers` (MiniLM) to directly encode the raw item metadata/text.
-This is mathematically equivalent (both produce a semantic vector ).
-* **Device**: The code automatically detects CUDA (GPU) or CPU.